I. The Subversive Core of Comics

 who was capable of producing the artwork on a Macintosh.
 Enter

 Charlie Athanas.
-This young artist from Illinois joined the team just in time
+This young artist from Illinois joined the team

 to continue the storyline Peter B. Gillis started.